 Data Protection

-The Lender agrees (and agrees to procure any necessary consents from the Talent) to Company holding and processing his or her personal data (as defined in EC Regulation 2016/679 known as the GDPR) in connection with the Campaign.
+The Lender agrees (and agrees to procure any necessary consents from the Talent) to Company holding and processing their personal data (as defined in EC Regulation 2016/679 known as the GDPR) in connection with the Campaign.

 The Company shall process the Talent and Lender’s data solely for the purposes of the Campaign and in accordance with the GDPR.